LukasPietzschmann/awesome-beamer/README.md

 This theme provides some settings you can tweak:
 - Language: Possible values are `english` or `german`.
 This changes the value passed to babel and csquotes.
 If none of both is selected, `german` is used.
 - Extra slides: For each section and subsection an extra slide containing the title can be inserted.
 This is controlled by passing `secslide` or/and `subsecslide`.
 The absence of `secslide` indicates that you don't want an extra slide for every section.
 Analog for `subsecslide`.
+- Automatic toc: A table of contents is automatically inserted with the `\maketitle` command (After the title slide).
+If you want to disable this behavior, you have to set the `notoc` option.

 If you wanna set one (or more) of those values, you have to pass it to `\usetheme`.
 Look at ![example.tex](https://github.com/LukasPietzschmann/awesome-beamer/blob/master/example.tex) for, well, an example.